 - You suspend or cease to carry on all or a substantial part of your business, or indicate that you may do so.

 - You die or become incapable of managing your own affairs because of mental or physical illness or incapacity; or you become a patient under any mental health legislation.

-If any default event occurs and we’re unable to agree a solution with you, we may demand full repayment of your loan in writing and you’ll be legally required to pay it back immediately.
+If any default event occurs and we’re unable to agree a solution with you, we may demand full repayment of your loan and any other amounts owed to us in writing and you’ll be legally required to pay it back immediately.